St Mary's Church, Reigate

 Now I’m going to give you a brief history of her life.

 Elisabeth Marie Guyonnet was born to Marie Ange and George Guyonnet on 10th December 1959 in a town called Bone in Algeria, it was a French province at the time.
-She was their 4th child , and first daughter and was in fact destined to be one of 10 siblings by the end of that production run.
+She was their 4th child and first daughter, and was in fact destined to be one of 10 siblings by the end of that production run.

-Which to give you a little context, was the year that we, as a family, moved from Cobham to Reigate because I'd won a choral scholarship to Reigate St Marys Choir School which involved singing in the choir here in this very church twice every Sunday for the next 4 years.
+However as the 20th century progressed, it became less and less fashionable to have an empire, and the French found themselves unwanted and unloved and were unceremoniously evicted a couple of years later, in 1962.
+Which to give you a little context, was the year that we, as a family, moved from Cobham to Reigate because I’d won a choral scholarship to Reigate St Mary’s Choir School which involved singing in the choir here in this very church twice every Sunday for the next 4 years.

 So Babette then found herself growing up in northern France where she lived with her parents and siblings.
 However, fast forward about 12 years and when her eldest brother committed suicide, she shortly after attempted to do the same.